-If you are an investor with rental properties and have contracted with a Property Manager, your PM likely will (and should) carry Professional Liability coverage, or Errors & Omissions.
-This helps to cover them in the event their inadequate work or negligent actions while performing these property management duties leads to a lawsuit.
-But what if you perform property management activities on your properties yourself?
-Did you know that if, in the course of performing these PM duties, your negligence results in a claim, your premises liability offers you little to no protection?
+If you have contracted with a property manager (PM) for your rental properties, they likely will (and should) carry Professional Liability or Errors & Omissions coverage.
+These coverages help protect them if their inadequate work or negligent actions while performing property management duties lead to a lawsuit.
+But what if you perform property management duties yourself?
+Did you know that if, in the course of performing these responsibilities, your negligence results in a claim, your Premises Liability offers you little to no protection?

-When comparing the activities of a landlord to a property manager, there is certainly some gray area, but simplistically, the role of a landlord is to own the property and provide for its ability to function properly – e.g. plumbing, gas, heat, and water.
-The property manager (which can be, but doesn’t have to be a third party) handles most of the responsibility for maintaining the property and managing the relationship with the tenant.
+When comparing the activities of a landlord to a property manager, there is certainly some gray area.
+Essentially, the role of a landlord is to own the property and provide for its ability to function properly (e.g., plumbing, gas, heat, and water).
+The property manager (which can be, but doesn’t have to be, a third party) handles most of the responsibility for maintaining the property and managing the relationship with the tenant.
 Specific activities can include:

 What is Errors and Omissions insurance?

-Let’s say you self-manage you properties.
-This means you are responsible for maintaining a safe, habitable home for the tenants.
-You are unaware that one of your rentals has mold, your tenant gets sick and sues you for negligence.
-This may be the type of situation that Errors & Omissions would step in.
+Let’s say you self-manage your properties.
+You are responsible for maintaining a safe, habitable home for the tenants.
+You are unaware that one of your rentals has mold, and your tenant gets sick and sues you for negligence.
+In this scenario, Errors & Omissions coverage may step in.

 How can you obtain E&O if you self-manage your properties?

-NREIG can now offer E&O for property owners who self-manage their locations in 43 states.
-The coverage is purchased for each location and comes with a $1,000,000 limit of liability for exposures on the location premises.
-What makes this coverage especially beneficial is that it includes a $25,000 sublimit for Tenant Discrimination.
-Discrimination can be based on gender, race, ethnicity, and age, as well as familial status, criminal background, or disability.
+NREIG offers Property Management Errors & Omission coverage for property owners who self-manage their locations in 42 states.
+Our PMEO coverage is purchased per location and comes with a $1MM limit of liability for exposures on the location’s premises.
+It also includes a $25,000 sublimit for Tenant Discrimination.
+Discrimination can be based on gender, race, ethnicity, or age, as well as familial status, criminal background, or disability.
 This sublimit can provide coverage if you are sued by a potential tenant alleging you did not rent to them because of one of these reasons.
 Or if a property is not handicap accessible and a tenant claims this to be discriminatory.
 Tenant Discrimination is often excluded from many business liability policies.

-For many investors who do not employ a third party to manage their properties, Professional Liability and Tenant Discrimination policies can be cost-prohibitive and difficult to acquire, but NREIG’s Property Management Errors & Omissions is aggressively priced at $2 per unit per month (plus taxes and fees) and can be purchased standalone.
+For many investors who do not employ a third party to manage their properties, Professional Liability and Tenant Discrimination policies can be cost-prohibitive and difficult to acquire.
+NREIG’s Property Management Errors & Omissions is priced at $2 per unit, per month (plus taxes and fees).
 This policy provides a beneficial option to fill potentially harmful gaps in coverage.

 If you are a property owner that employs a professional property manager, you should make sure they carry these important coverages.

-Learn more about this coverage and eligibility here.
+Learn more about this coverage and your eligibility here.